abdelshafei/iTunesfy/README.md

 # iTunesfy

-Web-baseed interactive database inspired by streaming-services such as iTunes, spotify, etc.
+Web-based interactive database inspired by streaming-services such as iTunes, spotify, etc.

 Sqlite Database: